john30/ebusd/README.md

 Installation
 ------------

-Building ebusd from the source requires the following packages:
+Building ebusd from the source requires the following packages and/or features:
  * autoconf (>=2.63)
  * automake (>=1.11)
  * g++
  * make
+ * kernel with pselect or ppoll support
+ * glibc with argp support or argp-standalone

 To start the build process, run these commands:
 ./autogen.sh